mahmoud-y0usef/c-programming-language-trainning/README.md

 The second line of the input contains one integer H High quality video (H ≥ 0 ) Output the total volunteering points](https://github.com/mahmoud-y0usef/c-programming-language-trainning/blob/main/proplem%20solving%20c/proplem1.c)

+* [Problem statement

+Ahmed was thinking about implementing a password checker (same as his laptop), but a much simpler program.
+Because he always forgets his passwords, so he saved 3 passwords on his laptop's password checker.

+Ahmed's saved password:

+    - 1111

+    - 2222

+    - 3333

+You will be given multiple lines, each line containing an N number (Ahmed's password).
+Check if the password matches Ahmed's 3 saved passwords, and terminate the program if the password is "Correct".

+Input

+Each of the following lines will contain the passwords N (1 ≤ N ≤ 10^4 ).

+Output

+Print "Incorrect" if the password is wrong, otherwise print "Correct".](https://github.com/mahmoud-y0usef/c-programming-language-trainning/blob/main/proplem%20solving%20c/proplem2.c)